plausible/docs/docs/google-search-console-integration.md

 ## Plausible Analytics will be listed in your Google account settings

 You can always view your Plausible Analytics integration in your Google account within the section "**Third-party apps with account access**".
-Here's how it looks like.
+Here's how it looks.

 <img alt="Third-party apps with account access" src={useBaseUrl('img/third-party-apps.png')} />